m417z/ntdoc/descriptions/ntflushinstructioncache.md

 Function `NtFlushInstructionCache` empties execution cache for specified region of code.
-It shoult be used always after modification of process's executable memory (for example when *NtLdr* fills imported function's entries).
+It should be used always after modification of process's executable memory (for example when *NtLdr* fills imported function's entries).

 ### ProcessHandle